Deathbird: Romance with Bishop

-When the Shi'ar asked for the X-Men's help against the invading Phalanx, who had already reached their throne-world Chandilar, the X-Men allied themselves with Deathbird.
-They managed to fend off a Phalanx assault on the Shi'ar Empire, and during the conflict, Deathbird and the X-Man Bishop forged a warrior's respect for each other.
-Deathbird was amazed that the Earth mutant showed no fear and stood up to her, and they also seemed physically attracted to each other.
+When the Shi'ar ask for the X-Men's help against the invading Phalanx, who had already reached their throne-world Chandilar, the X-Men ally with Deathbird.
+They manage to fend off a Phalanx assault on the Shi'ar, and during the conflict, Deathbird and the X-Man Bishop forge a warrior's respect for each other.
+Deathbird is amazed that Bishop shows no fear and stands up to her, and they also seem attracted to each other.
+Eventually, the two become romantically involved.

-As a gesture of honor, Deathbird escorted the mutants back to Earth, but their ship was inexplicably destroyed in transit.
-Deathbird and an injured Bishop escaped using a private ship.
-She initially convinced Bishop that he was paralyzed due to his injuries and that, of all the X-Men, only he survived.
-However, not before long, Bishop realized that he was not injured but that Deathbird was using the lab equipment to hold him in stasis.
-The craft was soon attacked, and Bishop convinced her to release him so that they could deal with the matter together.
-Eventually, they bonded and soon became romantically involved.

-During their journeys, the two were accidentally transported to an alternate future Earth that was ruled by the evil daughter of Shi'ar Empress Lilandra and Charles Xavier.
-Bishop and Deathbird helped the rebels in opposing her and Deathbird defeated her niece in a duel.
-She could have slain her, and every instinct told her to do so, but she let her live.
-The heroes of the liberated Earth helped Bishop and Deathbird return to their own time, and they continued their quest to get home.
+Bishop and Deathbird are accidentally transported to an alternate future Earth ruled by Alanna, the daughter of Lilandra and Charles Xavier.
+Bishop and Deathbird help the rebels in opposing Alanna, ultimately defeating her in a duel.
+Deathbird has the chance to kill Alanna, but allows her to live.
+The heroes of the liberated Earth help Bishop and Deathbird return to their own time.